smjkzsl/fastapi_framework/README.md

 # fastapi_framework
-a mvc framework used fastapi
+A mvc framework used FastApi
+Simple and elegant use of FastApi in MVC mode

 usage: